What does a Lead Manager Finance do?

 - Strong demonstrated use of Excel, Word, and PowerPoint

-Learn how to become a Finance Lead/Manager, what skills and education you need to succeed, and what level of pay to expect at each step on your career path.
+Learn how to become a Lead Manager Finance, what skills and education you need to succeed, and what level of pay to expect at each step on your career path.

 “This industry is highly relational and there are good practitioners within the BD who do solid work by their clients.”